hashicorp/consul/website/source/docs/agent/options.html.markdown

   the use of filesystem locking, meaning some types of mounted folders (e.g. VirtualBox shared folders) may not be suitable.

+* <a name="_dev"></a><a href="#_dev">`-dev`</a> - Enable development server
+  mode.
+This is useful for quickly starting a Consul agent with all persistence options turned off, enabling an in-memory server which can be used for rapid prototyping or developing against the API.
+This mode is **not** intended for production use as it does not write any data to disk.

 * <a name="_dc"></a><a href="#_dc">`-dc`</a> - This flag controls the datacenter in
   which the agent is running.
 If not provided, it defaults to "dc1".
 Consul has first-class support for multiple datacenters, but